Tom Pannell

 Tom Pannell (5 July 1933 – 22 June 2003) was a textile designer; and former Director of the Glasgow School of Art.
 He was director from 1986 to 1989.

 Life

 Pannell was born in Romford, England.
 He was a graduate of the Royal College of Art.

-After graduation he worked for the Scottish firm of Reid and Taylor but left in 1965 to become the head of fashion and textiles at the Nottingham College of Art and Design.
+After graduation, he worked for the Scottish firm Reid and Taylor but left in 1965 to become head of fashion and textiles at the Nottingham College of Art and Design.

 Art

 In 1986 he was made the Director of Glasgow School of Art, taking over from Tony Jones.

 It was during Pannell's tenure that the CNAA introduced minimum academic qualifications for students as a requirement for course validation UK Schools of Art.
 The need for objectives and five year plans and the restrictions this imposed were not for him, and he resigned from his post in 1989.

 He retired to Taunton in England.

 He was replaced by Bill Buchanan.